-Effective January 1, 2017, all any Regular Full-Time and Regular Part-Time Employee hired on or after that date with fifteen (15) or more years of service with the Authority (including any years with the State of New York or Albany County immediately preceding becoming an Authority employee provided they have at least ten years equivalent service with the Authority) who retires from the Authority and is collecting retirement benefits through the New York State and Local Employees' Retirement System or is eligible to receive benefits under the Voluntary Deferred Contribution Plan (VDC Plan), shall receive health insurance benefits from the Authority as a retired employee, and such health insurance coverage shall be maintained until the employee's death, as further set forth in this section.
-Note that any Regular Full-Time or Regular Part-Time Employee hired prior to January 1, 2017with ten (10) or more years of service with the Authority (including any years with the State of New York or Albany County immediately preceding becoming an Authority employee) who retires from the Authority and is collecting retirement benefits through the New York State and Local Employees' Retirement System shall receive health insurance benefits from the Authority as a retired employee, and such health insurance coverage shall continue until the employee's death, as further set forth in this section.
+Effective January 1, 2017, all any Regular Full-Time and Regular Part-Time Employee hired on or after that date with fifteen (15) or more years of service with the Authority (including any years with the State of New York or Albany County immediately preceding becoming an Authority employee provided they have at least ten years equivalent service with the Authority) who retires from the Authority and is collecting retirement benefits through the New York State and Local Employees' Retirement System or is eligible to receive benefits under the Voluntary Deferred Contribution Plan (VDC Plan), shall receive health insurance benefits from the Authority as a retired employee, and such health insurance coverage shall be maintained until the employee hired prior to January 1, 2017with ten (10) or more years of service with the Authority (including any years with the State of New York or Albany County immediately preceding becoming an Authority employee) who retires from the Authority and is collecting retirement benefits through any sears with the State of New York or Albany County immediately preceding becoming an Authority employee) who retires from the Authority and is collecting retirement benefits through the New York State and Local Employees' Retirement System shall receive health insurance benefits from the Authority as a retired employee, and such health insurance coverage scale benefits through the New York State and Local Employees' Retirement System shall receive health insurance benefits from the Authority as a retired employee, and such health insurance coverage shall continue until the employee's death, as further set forth in this section.

-The following Other Post-Employment-Benefit Plan (OPEB) was adopted by the Authority on February 1, 2010; Revised by unanimous vote of the ACAA Board December 12, 2016.
+The following Other Post-Employment Benefit Plan (OPEB) was adopted by the Authority on February 1, 2010; Revised by unanimous vote of the ACAA Board December 12, 2016.